marc-lehner/knime_rdkit_python_demo/README.md

     pixi add <package_name>
     ```
     Note that you have to run the `pixi install` command again after manually editing the `pixi.toml` file.
-6. **Install** the extension in debug mode in your KNIME Analytics Platformby running the following command:
+6. **Install** the extension in debug mode in your KNIME Analytics Platform by running the following command:
     ```
-    pixi run register_debug_in_knime
+    pixi run register-debug-in-knime
     ```
    Previously this step required modifying the `config.yml`and `knime.ini` files manually.
 This improvement will allow you to select your KNIME Analytics Platform installation and append the `-Dknime.python.extension.debug_knime_yaml_list=<path/to/your/knime.yml>` argument automatically to the according `knime.ini` file.
 You can now test your extension in the KNIME Analytics Platform (e.g. demo workflow).
 7. **Bundle** your extension: